Gabriel Byrne

+Gabriel James Byrne (born 12 May 1950) is an Irish actor.
+He has received a Golden Globe Award as well as nominations for a Grammy Award, two Primetime Emmy Awards and two Tony Awards.
+Byrne was awarded the Irish Film and Television Academy Lifetime Achievement Award in 2018 and was listed at number 17 on The Irish Times list of Ireland's greatest film actors in 2020.
+In 2009 The Guardian named him one of the best actors never to have received an Academy Award nomination.

-Gabriel James Byrne (born 12 May 1950) is an Irish actor, film director, film producer, screenwriter, audiobook narrator, and author.
-His acting career began in the Focus Theatre before he joined London's Royal Court Theatre in 1979.
-Byrne's screen debut came in the Irish drama serial The Riordans and the spin-off show Bracken.
+Byrne's acting career began at the Focus Theatre in Dublin before he joined London's Royal Court Theatre in 1974.
+His screen debut came in the Irish drama serial The Riordans and the spin-off show Bracken.
+He went on to star in such films as Defence of the Realm (1986), Lionheart (1987), Miller's Crossing (1990), Little Women (1994), Dead Man (1995), The Usual Suspects (1995), The Man in the Iron Mask (1998), Enemy of the State (1998), Vanity Fair (2004), The 33 (2015), and Hereditary (2018).
+He co-wrote The Last of the High Kings (1996) and also produced In the Name of the Father (1993).

-He has starred in more than 70 films for some of cinema's best known directors.
-For his Broadway work, he has received two Tony nominations for roles in the work of Eugene O'Neill as well as the Outer Critics Circle Award for A Touch of the Poet.
-For his television work, Byrne has been nominated for three Emmys.
-For his performance in HBO's American drama In Treatment (2008–2010) in the role of Paul Weston, one of his most identifiable roles, he won a Golden Globe Award and was nominated for two Emmy Awards and two Satellite Awards.
+For his Broadway work, Byrne has received two nominations for the Tony Award for Best Actor in a Play for his roles in the Eugene O'Neill plays A Moon for the Misbegotten (2000), and Long Day's Journey into Night (2016).
+For his television work, Byrne has received two nominations for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series for his role as Paul Weston in the HBO drama series In Treatment (2008–2010), he also received a Golden Globe Award.
+His other notable television roles include Vikings (2013), Maniac (2018), and War of the Worlds (2019–2022).

-He has starred in many films, including: Excalibur (1981), Miller's Crossing (1990), The Usual Suspects (1995), Stigmata (1999), End of Days (1999), Spider (2002), Jindabyne (2006), Vampire Academy (2014), The 33 (2015), and Hereditary (2018), and co-wrote The Last of the High Kings (1996).
-Byrne has also produced several films, including the Academy Award–nominated In the Name of the Father (1993).
-Since 2019, he has starred in a TV series adaptation of War of the Worlds.

-In 2018, Byrne was awarded the Irish Film and Television Academy Lifetime Achievement Award for his contribution to Irish cinema.
-In 2020, he was listed at number 17 on The Irish Times list of Ireland's greatest film actors.
-The Guardian named him one of the best actors never to have received an Academy Award nomination.

 Early life

-Gabriel James Byrne was born on 12 May 1950 in Walkinstown, Dublin, Ireland, the son of devoutly Roman Catholic parents.
+Gabriel James Byrne was born on 12 May 1950 in Walkinstown, Dublin, Ireland, the son of Roman Catholic parents.
 His father Dan was a soldier and cooper, while his mother Eileen (née Gannon), from Elphin, County Roscommon, was a hospital nurse.
 He has five younger siblings: Donal, Thomas, Breda, Margaret, and a sister who died at an early age, Marian.

 Byrne attended Ardscoil Éanna secondary school in Crumlin, where he later taught Spanish and history.
 He attended University College Dublin, where he studied archaeology, Spanish and linguistics, and graduated with a BA in 1972, becoming proficient in the Irish language.
 He went on to complete a Higher Diploma in Education (HDipEd) in 1973.

-About his early training to become a priest, he said in an interview, "I spent five years in the seminary and I suppose it was assumed that one had a vocation.
+About his early training to become a priest, Byrne said in an interview, "I spent five years in the seminary and I suppose it was assumed that one had a vocation.
 I realised subsequently that I didn't."

-He played football in Dublin with Stella Maris.
+Byrne played football in Dublin with Stella Maris.

-In January 2011, he spoke in an interview on The Meaning of Life about being sexually abused by priests during his childhood.
+In January 2011, Byrne spoke in an interview on The Meaning of Life about being sexually abused by priests during his childhood.